EarthenSky/course-navigator/README.md

 -

 ### data:
 - data stores cached versions of ~25mb of public course outline data per semester, taken over ~30k api requests each.
-Needless to say, a single request is much faster than 30k.
+Needless to say, a single js request is much faster than 30k.
--
+- do `pip install -r requirements.txt` before running python scripts

 ### history:
  The first implementation of this was written in elm, and didn't use the sfu api.
 I switched to three.js so I could hack something together somewhat quickly.